zdrgeo/bulk-data-collector/readme.md

 This variant of the collector works very differently — it uses a configurable mapping to extract selected properties from device reports and convert them into OTel metrics.
 These metrics are then periodically exported via the OTLP protocol to any [OpenTelemetry (OTel)](https://opentelemetry.io/docs/what-is-opentelemetry/) compatible collector.
 This enables direct integration of selected device metrics with a wide range of observability platforms.

-### Example 1
+### Example 1 - Transform the collected events into metrics, use the OpenTelemetry (OTel) collector to process and export the metrics to both Azure Monitor and Azure Data Explorer

-You can use [OpenTelemetry Collector Contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib/) distribution with [Azure Data Explorer](https://learn.microsoft.com/en-us/azure/data-explorer/) and [Azure Monitor](https://learn.microsoft.com/en-us/azure/azure-monitor/) exporters to export the collected metrics to Azure Monitor and Azure Data Explorer simultaneously.
+You can use [OpenTelemetry Collector Contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib/) distribution with [Azure Monitor](https://learn.microsoft.com/en-us/azure/azure-monitor/) and [Azure Data Explorer](https://learn.microsoft.com/en-us/azure/data-explorer/) exporters to export the collected metrics to Azure Monitor and Azure Data Explorer simultaneously.

 1. Create an Application Insights instance and a Log Analytics workspace (both are components of Azure Monitor).
 Create a Data Explorer cluster.
 Open [Azure Data Explorer](https://dataexplorer.azure.com) and create a database "oteldb".
 Run the following [Kusto](https://learn.microsoft.com/en-us/kusto/) commands to create the necessary schema.